-Pinako AI Bridge exposes your tab trees, libraries, notes, tags, memos, and chronology to external AI clients through the Model Context Protocol (MCP).
-Once connected, your AI assistant can search, browse, and answer questions about everything in your Pinako workspace using natural language.
+The local bridge exposes your tab trees, libraries, notes, tags, memos, browser bookmarks, and chronology to external AI clients through the Model Context Protocol (MCP).
+Once connected, your AI assistant can read and act on everything in your Pinako workspace using natural language: search and answer questions, as well as edit metadata, reorganize tabs and libraries, and write or restructure notes.

 The bridge runs locally on your machine.
 Your data stays on your computer and is never sent to a third-party server.
-The AI client's own model handles all reasoning.
+The AI client's own model handles all reasoning, and edits are dispatched back to the local extension through the same channel.

-Pinako AI Bridge requires a Pinako Pro subscription (tier 1 or above).
+Pinako AI Bridge requires a Pinako Pro (or above) subscription.
 The connection activates automatically when you sign in to a Pro account in the extension.

 How It Works